 3. Open plan kitchen lounge – Traditional

-This open plan living, eating and dining area has a more traditional feel, with cream shaker style cabinets and black glossy worktops dominating the space.
+This open plan living, eating and dining area has a more traditional feel, with cream shaker-style cabinets and black glossy worktops dominating the open-plan space.
 The large range cooker gives a country cottage feel which is reflected in the choice of wooden rustic table and farmhouse spindle back chairs.

 The deep cushioned cream sofa is large and inviting and dressed with eclectic cushions of patterned complementary colours.
 These colourful accents are replicated on the dining chairs bringing a sense of fun and cheeriness to the extensive neutral backdrop.

-This room doesn't feel overly design-led, but more lived in and cosy.
-Certainly a place that I could feel very at home and comfortable in.
+This open-plan room doesn't feel overly design-led, but more lived-in and cosy.
+Certainly an open plan layout that I could feel very at home and comfortable in.

 4. Open plan living space – Garden room

-Here we see a completely open plan kitchen design which has fitted into one, albeit large, square space.
-The large oversized corner sofa is a main feature of the room and runs along the whole wall from the kitchen into the dining space, combing the two areas almost into one.
+Here we see a completely open-plan kitchen design which has fitted into one, albeit large, square space.
+The large oversized corner sofa is a main feature of the room and runs along the whole wall from the kitchen into the dining space, combining the two areas almost into one.

-The dinner table is tucked neatly behind the kitchen peninsular with stunning open views into the neatly kept, low maintenance garden.
-The room has been made extremely light and airy by the orangery style extension, which throws copious amounts of light into the space.
+The dinner table is tucked neatly behind the kitchen peninsular with stunning open views into the neatly kept, low-maintenance garden.
+The open plan room has been made extremely light and airy by the orangery style extension, which throws copious amounts of light into the open plan space.

 The room feels practical and very much like a single area with different functions.
 There is additional built-in shelving in the dining space which matches the kitchen cabinetry and gives a flow to the overall design.